bub1ick/russian-typography-keyboard-layout/README.md

 # The *Russian (Typography)* keyboard layout

-The keyboard layout for the Russian language based on the *Russian (Typewriter)* layout that enhances typing experience and allows for more traditional typoghraphy characters such as the dash "—" or the quotes («»,„“).
+A keyboard layout for the Russian language based on the *Russian (Typewriter)* layout that enhances typing experience and allows for more traditional typoghraphy characters such as the dash "—" or the quotes («»,„“).

 ## Installation